 EDSE 730 - Externship in Exceptionalities (1-9)

-Prerequisites: Consent of instructor and submission of an externship proposal prior to enrollment.
 This course should be taken prior to submission of dissertation proposal.
 The externship requires 180 hours of supervised activities outside of UNC to expand the learner's knowledge base in a setting related to services for students with exceptionalities.
-Variable credit (1-9) repeatable, maximum of 9 credits.
-Supervision fee required.